 The Compensation Committee consists solely of independent directors.
 The Committee is responsible for reviewing and approving all compensation arrangements for our executive officers and for administering our equity, partnership and incentive plans.

-The Company is committed on a global basis to combatting the global threat of cyber security and to securing its business to operate with confidence, through a deep understanding of cyber risks, vulnerabilities, mitigations, and threats.
+We are committed on a global basis to combating the global threat of cyber-attacks and to securing our business through our information security programs to operate with confidence, through a deep understanding of cyber-security risks, vulnerabilities, mitigations, and threats.
+We have a global cyber-security program applicable to all subsidiaries and business lines.
+We conduct periodic internal and external vulnerability audits and assessments and penetration testing and provide periodic cyber-security training to employees.

 The Cyber Security Policy is available here.